-I would say that, all things considered, the Yagi18s (and their little brother the Yagi10K) are probably the best aerials we sell.
+I would say that, all things considered, the Yagi10K (and its bigger brothers the Yagi18s) are probably the best aerials we sell.

 Note that since the 700MHz clearance the Yagi10K is effectively a wideband, i.e. it’s suitable for any transmitter (in a good to medium signal area).